Inclusion

 Whittingham Road

-You will need to choose either the daytime or the evening course whichever suits your best -whichever one you choose you will be expected to attend all lessons whether on site or online.
+You will need to choose either the daytime or the evening course whichever suits your best and you will be expected to attend lessons each week whether they are classroom lessons or online –

 Minimum attendance for you to achieve the qualification will be at least 90%.